rhampt/balena-health/README.md

       - MQTT_RETRY_PERIOD=30 # integer number of seconds
 ```

 As you can see, this service builds the local `eink`.
-Looking at that project's `Dockerfile.template` the base image is `balenalib/raspberrypi3-ubuntu-python:3.7-bionic-run`.
-We used the run variant to slim down the container size.
-Using `install_packages`, we made sure to install the relevant packages for our application.
-Pillow requires `zlib1g-dev`, `libjpeg-dev`, and `libfreetype6-dev`.
+Looking at that project's `Dockerfile.template` the base image is `balenalib/%%BALENA_MACHINE_NAME%%-ubuntu-python:3.7-bionic-run`.
+I used the `run` variant to slim down the container size.
+Using `install_packages`, I made sure to install the relevant packages for my application.
+I used `pip` to install a few more Python packages.
 The Docker `CMD` executed is `start.sh` which just executes `npm run start` (or `npm run start-sim` if in simulation mode) before idling.

-Check out `eink.py` to see how we receive MQTT messages and route them to the display in real time.
+Check out `eink.py` to see how I receive MQTT messages and route them to the display in real time.

-There are three configurable environment variables:
+There are five configurable environment variables:

 1. `SIMULATION_MODE` is a flag for selecting which file to execute.
-If it's not set or set to false, we'll assume you have the hardware and it's hooked up.
-If it's set to true, we'll run a simulation of the hardware instead.
+If it's not set or set to false, I'll assume you have the hardware and it's hooked up.
+If it's set to true, I'll run a simulation of the hardware instead.
 2. `BPM_THRESHOLD` is the configured threshold to trigger the image and buzzing alarm as a reminder to breathe.
 Everyone has different base heart rate levels, so make sure to set it sufficiently high so as not to trigger during periods of non-stress.
 3. `BUZZER_ALARM` is a flag that enables or disables the buzzer alarm that sounds when the threshold is reached.
 The default is set to true.
 4. `HEARTBEAT_INTERVAL` is the number of seconds to elapsed with no heart rate data before clearing the screen.
 With E-ink displays it's import to not leave the screen with any black pixels on it for too long, or else they could get burned in!
 This helps make sure that when you walk away or there is a disconnect event, the screen repeatedly clears itself.